dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Templates/Template_Advanced_Authoring.md

 ]
 ```
 ### dependson Property

-The dependsOn property on a resource provides the ability to define this dependency for a resource.
-It's value can be a comma separated list of resource names.
-The dependencies between resources are evaluated and resources are deployed in their dependent order.
-When resources are not dependent on each other, they are attempted to be deployed in parallel.
-The lifecycle of dependsOn is just for deployment and is not available post-deployment.
-Note that using the dependson property may have implications on the deployment performance.

 In this example, a nic has an explicit dependency on a vnet and public ip - it will not be provioned until those resources are created:
 ```json
 {